wizmariefa/csci305-ruby-lab/README.md

 Note that the above lists the left quote (on the tilde key above tab) and not the apostrophe (located left of the enter key).
 This is a very important distinction.
 We do no want to omit the apostrophe as it allows contractions.

-Many of these characters have special meanings in the choosen languages.
+Many of these characters have special meanings in Ruby.
 Make sure you properly escape symbols when necessary.
 Failing to escape characters properly will be the most common mistake made in this lab.

 The last one listed above is an abbreviation `feat.`-- short for featuring and followed by artist information you do not need to retain.
 For example, `Sunbeam feat.
 Vishal Vaid` becomes `Sunbeam`.

 In most cases, these symbols indicate additional information that need not concern us for this exercise.
-The above steps will very occasionally corrupt a valid song title that actually contains, for example, paerntheses in the song title.
+The above steps will very occasionally corrupt a valid song title that actually contains, for example, parentheses in the song title.
 Do not worry about these infrequent cases and uniformly carry out the procedure listed above.
-These steps will catch and fix the vas majority of irregularities in the song titles.
+These steps will catch and fix the vast majority of irregularities in the song titles.

 ## *Step 3:* Eliminate punctuation

-Next, find and delte the following typical punctuation marks:
+Next, find and delete the following typical punctuation marks:

 ```
  ?  ¿  !  ¡  .  ;  &  @  %  #  |
 ```

-Unlike before, delte only the synmbol itself and leave all of the text that follows.
+Unlike before, delete only the symbol itself and leave all of the text that follows.
 Be sure to do a 'global' match in order to replace all instances of the punctuation mark.
 Be careful to match the period itself as the symbol ``.'' has a special meaning in regular expressions.
 This is true for many of the symbols above.
 Again, refer to a list of escape characters specific to the language you selected.

 ## *Step 4:* Filter out non-English characters

 Lastly, ignore all song titles that contain a non-English character (e.g., \'{a}, \`{i}, \"{o}, etc.).
 (Hint: it may be easier to match titles that contain only English characters than to match titles that contain non-English characters).
-I define ``English characters'' to include the word metacharacter definition (typically `\w` and `\s` in most languages) as well as the apostrophe character.
+I define ``English characters'' to include the word meta-character definition (typically `\w` and `\s` in most languages) as well as the apostrophe character.
 This process will allow a few non-English song titles to creep through (e.g., *amore mio}), but will eliminate the majority of non-English titles.

 ## *Step 5:* Set to lowercase

-Convert all words in teh sentence to lowercase.
+Convert all words in the sentence to lowercase.
 Each of these languages has a special function to do this for you.

 # Self-Check}